 If you’d like to find out in advance whether a place in the US is looped, use LoopFinder.com.
 The website lets you search by city, name of a place, or type of venue.
-If you have an iPhone or iPad, you can also download the LoopFinder app.
+If you have an iPhone or iPad, you can also download the LoopFinder app (currently not available).

 Even your phones can still be looped to support telecoils.
 For example, if your mobile phone is T-rated, it will work with your hearing aids.
 And your landline phone might carry the blue sign that signals telecoil support.